TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 ==============

 The "node expansion" classes :php:`FieldControl`, :php:`FieldInformation` and :php:`FieldWizard` are called by containers and elements and allow "enriching" containers and elements.
-Which enrichments are called can be configured via TCA.
+Which enrichments are called can be configured via `TCA`:pn:.

-This API is the substitution of the old "TCA wizards array" and has been introduced with Core version 8.
+This API is the substitution of the old "TCA wizards array" and has been introduced with `Core`:pn: version 8.

 FieldInformation
   Additional information.
 In elements, their output is shown between the field label and the element itself.
 They can